Nek5000/NekDoc/source/quickstart.rst

 --------------------
 Downloading the code
 --------------------
-The Nek5000 source code can be found by downloading `here <https://github.com/Nek5000/Nek5000/releases>`_.
-Untar the tarball into your home directory and you are all set.
+All release tarballs can be found `here <https://github.com/Nek5000/Nek5000/releases>`_.
+We do **not** recommend using the master branch on `GitHub <https://github.com/Nek5000/Nek5000>`_ in a production environment!

 If you use our software, please cite the following:

 ::